About Mind the Post

 I also encourage you to contact me if you are curious about something, or just happen to be a soul mate striving for the same inaccessible summit.

 My name is Francisco J. Jariego, but everybody calls me “Paco” Jariego.
-I am an independent author, blogger, researcher, and… If you just want to know the bare facts, you can find my professional profile here, with a few samples of my recent activity.
+I am an independent author, blogger, researcher, and… If you just want to know the bare facts, you can find my professional profile here.

 I studied physics because I wanted to know and I thought that theoretical physics would be the steepest ascent method to the summit of knowledge.
 I wanted to learn the fastest way and I was ready to do it the hard way.
 Physics was deeply engaging but it opened up more questions than the ones it managed to get answered.
 With the powerful toolset of physics you seemed to have supernatural powers to penetrate into the mysteries hidden deep down inside the matter or beyond the confines of the visible universe.
 However physics provided no clue as to the functioning of the mind, the economy or the society.
 You could use physics to send a probe to a far removed planet, but it was useless to settle an argument over a trifle among a group of friends.
 I have never regretted having chosen physics as study matter, but I decided I had to start a longer and more uncertain journey.